Introduction

 Portfolio Dashboards

-eToro provides a user-friendly portfolio dashboard that offers real-time tracking of your Bitcoin holdings and overall portfolio performance.
-Features include:
+Pepperstone Crypto provides a clean portfolio dashboard that offers real-time tracking of your Bitcoin holdings and performance.
+Key features include:

 Additional Tools for Tracking

-For a broader market perspective, I use external tools to complement eToro’s dashboard:
+For a broader market perspective, I use external tools to complement Pepperstone Crypto’s dashboard:

-• CoinGecko: Tracks live prices, market caps, and token rankings across hundreds of cryptocurrencies.
+• CoinGecko: Tracks live BTC/AUD prices, Bitcoin market cap, and historical price charts.

-• CoinMarketCap: Offers detailed trading volumes, charts, and insights for market analysis.
+• CoinMarketCap: Offers detailed Bitcoin trading volumes, dominance charts, and on-chain metrics.

-• Crypto Pro: A portfolio tracker with advanced analytics, price alerts, and news aggregation.
+• Crypto Pro: A portfolio tracker with advanced analytics, price alerts, and news aggregation tailored for Bitcoin holders.

-Combining eToro’s tools with external platforms like CoinGecko and Crypto Pro provides a comprehensive view of the market.
-These resources make it easier to discover new opportunities and track trends, helping you make informed investment decisions.
+Combining Pepperstone Crypto’s built-in tools with external platforms like CoinGecko and Crypto Pro provides a comprehensive view of Bitcoin’s position in the market.
+These resources make it easier to track BTC/AUD trends and time your investment decisions.

 How Can Bitcoin ATMs Be Used Alongside Exchanges in Australia?